Techris93/JavaScript-Technical-Documentation-page/README.md

 # JavaScript-Technical-Documentation-page
-webpage is hoste live at https://techris-javascript-documentation.netlify.app
+webpage is hosted live at https://techris-javascript-documentation.netlify.app